chef/chef-web-docs/chef_master/source/glossary.rst

    A command-line tool that that runs Chef.
 Also, the name of Chef as it is installed on a node.

 **Chef Workstation**
-   A collection of tools to aide in development of Chef cookbooks.
+   A collection of tools to aide in development of Chef Infra cookbooks.
 It uses the full stack installer to give you everything you need to get going in one package.
 You can download it at `Chef Workstation <https://downloads.chef.io/chef-workstation/>`__.

 **chef-repo**
    The repository structure in which cookbooks are authored, tested, and maintained.
 View `an example of the <https://github.com/chef/chef-repo>`__ chef-repo.